 You can attract the attention of the @ESMValGroup/esmvaltool-coreteam by

 mentioning them in the issue if it looks like no-one is working on solving the

 The issue needs to be fixed in a separate pull request first.

 After that has been merged into the

-master branch and all checks are green
+main branch and all checks are green

 again on the

-master branch, merge it into your own branch to get the tests
+main branch, merge it into your own branch to get the tests

 When reviewing a pull request, always make sure that all checks were successful.
 If the Codacy check keeps failing, please run prospector locally.
 If necessary, ask the pull request author to do the same and to address the reported issues.
 See the section on code_quality for more information.
 Never merge a pull request with failing CircleCI or readthedocs checks.